IrfanTech-X/IrfanTech-X/README.md

 ### 🧑‍💻 About Me

-- 🎓 CSE undergraduate with strong foundations in Java, Data Structures & Algorithms, and MySQL
+- 🎓 CSE undergraduate with strong foundations in `Java`, `Data Structures`, and `MySQL`
-- 🔐 Exploring Cybersecurity and honing problem-solving skills
+- 🔐 Exploring **Cybersecurity** and honing **problem-solving** skills
 - 👨‍🏫 Student Mentor at Green University of Bangladesh
 - 💼 Student Activity Coordinator at IEEE Computer Society – GUB Chapter
 - 💰 Treasurer at BASIS Students’ Forum – GUB Chapter
-- 🛠️ Passionate about experimenting with new technologies while excelling in university courses
+- ⚡ Passionate about new tech, leadership, and building impactful solutions
-- 🌱 Committed to continuous learning, teamwork, and contributing to impactful tech communities
+- 🌱 Lifelong learner, always improving through teamwork and collaboration

 ---